nsrr/chat-documentation/pages/psg-data-guide/3-20-condensed-data-dictionary.md

 - `ArUnrel    = 0`
 - `RemArUnrel = 0`

-ArUnrel identifies studies where underlying artifact of background EEG made distinguishing arousals difficult
+ArUnrel identifies studies where underlying artifact of background EEG made distinguishing arousals difficult.

-RemArUnrel identifies studies where EMG signal problems made scoring arousals in REM difficult
+RemArUnrel identifies studies where EMG signal problems made scoring arousals in REM difficult.

 These restricting filters can also be used for RDI/AHI variables that count events linked to arousals.